AI for the Life Sciences

 The Capability Landscape

-The handbook organizes life sciences AI into six parts.
-Each part contains several chapters that apply the five-question standard to a specific model class.
+The handbook organizes life sciences AI into seven parts, followed by a closing chapter on emerging frontiers.
+Each part applies the five-question standard to a defined layer of research or practice.

 Part I: Foundations (this part)